Fiber-optic communication: Transmitters

 A semiconductor laser emits light through stimulated emission rather than spontaneous emission, which results in high output power (~100 mW) as well as other benefits related to the nature of coherent light.
 The output of a laser is relatively directional, allowing high coupling efficiency (~50%) into single-mode fiber.
 Common VCSEL devices also couple well to multimode fiber.
 The narrow spectral width also allows for high bit rates since it reduces the effect of chromatic dispersion.
-Furthermore, semiconductor lasers can be modulated directly at high frequencies because of short recombination time.
+Furthermore, semiconductor lasers can be modulated directly at high frequencies because of their short recombination time.

-Laser diodes are often directly modulated, that is the light output is controlled by a current applied directly to the device.
-For very high data rates or very long distance links, a laser source may be operated continuous wave, and the light modulated by an external device, an optical modulator, such as an electro-absorption modulator or Mach–Zehnder interferometer.
+Laser diodes are often directly modulated; that is, the light output is controlled by a current applied directly to the device.
+For very high data rates or very long-distance links, a laser source may be operated continuous wave, and the light modulated by an external device, an optical modulator, such as an electro-absorption modulator or Mach–Zehnder interferometer.
 External modulation increases the achievable link distance by eliminating laser chirp, which broadens the linewidth in directly modulated lasers, increasing the chromatic dispersion in the fiber.
 For very high bandwidth efficiency, coherent modulation can be used to vary the phase of the light in addition to the amplitude, enabling the use of QPSK, QAM, and OFDM.
 "Dual-polarization quadrature phase shift keying is a modulation format that effectively sends four times as much information as traditional optical transmissions of the same speed."

+MicroLEDs can be densely packed into arrays of over 355, allowing each MicroLED to transmit more efficiently at lower transmission bit rates of 3 Gbps to allow total optically coupled rates of over 1 Tbps while keeping power lower than VCSELs at switching fabric distances of up to 7 m.

+The light emitted by semiconductor lasers and LEDs is highly divergent and must be focused to couple it efficiently into single-mode fiber.
+Microlenses are used to solve the problem and the assembly combining a laser, a microlens and a short length of fiber is packaged to realize a pigtailed laser module.
+Microlenses can be fabricated in arrays for coupling an array of sources into an array of optical fibers.